jimburton/scrabble/chapters/Chapter2.md

 taken at "random" from the bag, something that we'll come to in the next chapter.

-## Records, their clumsiness, and *lenses*
+## Records, their clumsiness, and lenses

 As the `Player` and `Game` datatypes are records we can create them with named fields and update them by assigning those fields inside braces.
-The compiler screates an accessor function for each field with the same name as the field.
+The compiler creates an accessor function for each field with the same name as the field.

 ```